MhmtBH/One-Page-WebSite/README.md

 # One Page WebSite

-Hi, this site is a one-page ☕coffee shop☕ site.
+Hi, this is a one page ☕coffee shop☕ web site.

 ☕ - The coffee cups are 3D models, you can rotate them. - ☕